iamismaill/FAO-project-management/README.md

 ## Additional Information

-- The frontend is currently being deployed to my host and will be available soon.
+- You can access the live frontend of the project here: [https://iamismaill.com/Front_end/index.html](https://iamismaill.com/Front_end/index.html)
 - For more information, feel free to reach out to (info@iamismaill.com).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).